jonasw234/YouTube-Checker-to-SkyTube/README.md

 Basically I don’t really care to use an account for watching YouTube, so I use [YouTube Checker](https://github.com/XrXr/YoutubeSubscriptionChecker) as a Firefox addon on my desktop and [SkyTube](https://skytube-app.com/) on my Android.
 To synchronize my “subscriptions” between them, I created this little script.

+*Warning:* This is a one way synchronization from YouTube Checker to SkyTube.
+The current version doesn’t try to merge subscriptions and you cannot synchronize from SkyTube to YouTube Checker.
+Maybe I will add this in the future, but right now this is simply not my use case.

 ## Usage
 `./youtube-checker-to-skytube.sh subs.json skytube.skytube`